Thisisanalthowcool/Ultraviolet-Static-Version/README.md

 For any other deployment service, use like any other static website for production.

 Thanks to TN for the main [repository](https://github.com/titaniumnetwork-dev/Ultraviolet-Static-Archive) base.
 Make sure to add credit to this repository and also to star it.
+Also this person is really bothers that cause this is runs on a backend, its not static. https://github.com/FoxMoss